GuicedEE/junie-guides/PROMPT_LIBRARY_RULES_UPDATE.md

 ---

 ## 2) Library Documentation Tasks
 Perform as a single, forward-only change set.
 The exact target paths depend on your library repo structure (e.g., docs/, guides/, or packages/<lib>/docs/).
-Do NOT put library-specific docs inside the RulesRepository submodule directory.
+Do NOT put library-specific docs inside the Rules Repository submodule directory.

 1. Topic index (parent README)
    - Create or update a topic index README for this library’s rules directory.